peymanprd/peymanprd.github.io/README.md

 # 3. Start the development server
 npm run dev

-🛠 Build & Deployment

-This project is optimized for edge deployment (Vercel, Netlify, or Cloudflare Pages).
+🛠 Build & DeploymentThis project is optimized for edge deployment (Vercel, Netlify, or Cloudflare Pages).# Production build npm run build

-# Production build
-npm run build

 # Preview production build locally
 npm run preview

-🧩 Customization

-Configuration

-Update nuxt.config.ts for global meta tags and module settings.

-Data

-Modify static data in components/section/*.vue or abstract them into a JSON file within server/api if dynamic fetching is required.

-Styling

-The design system is based on the Zinc palette.
-To change the theme, update tailwind.config.ts or modify the base classes in layouts/default.vue.

-© 2025 Peyman Pirzadeh.
+🧩 CustomizationConfigurationUpdate nuxt.config.ts for global meta tags and module settings.DataModify static data in components/section/*.vue or abstract them into a JSON file within server/api if dynamic fetching is required.StylingThe design system is based on the Zinc palette.
+To change the theme, update tailwind.config.ts or modify the base classes in layouts/default.vue.© 2025 Peyman Pirzadeh.
 Designed & Engineered with precision.